AchrafLance/interpreter/README.md

 just made sure only one instance of the python interpreter is handling all the subsequente requests

 >**Challenge2**:
-created a hashmap that stores an instance of the python interpreter and a sessionID, so each request either create a new python interpreter instance ( if the sessionID is new ) or call an existing one.
+created a hashmap that stores an instance of the python interpreter and a sessionID, so that each request either creates a new python interpreter instance ( if the sessionID is new ) or call an existing one.